 Data retention policy

 When a project starts, it must have completion date.
 Once a user leaves DeepSense, a project is completed, or the completion date passes, it is expected that user will take their results, and remove their data in a timely fashion.
 Data may be purged 30 days after the project is completed.
 This can be extended to three months, if required.
 To do so, contact (email@example.com).
 Please include a paragraph justifying your need.

 For users working on multiple projects, their home directory will remain until they are done with all projects.

 - Small amounts of data may be transferred via the login nodes, using scp or rsync

 - Large amounts of data must be transferred via the protocol nodes, using samba

-- Regularly clean scratch files, as this will be used for vast amounts of temporary data
+- Regularly remove temporary data stored in the scratch filesystem, as this will be used for vast amounts of temporary data

 - Data no longer used should be removed, as DeepSense is not intended for long term storage

 - Check your space usage regularly to make sure you are below your quota

 - When your project/account are closed, please remove all data